From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Limitations

-We presented \bench{}, a hierarchical benchmark for chart-to-code generation that spans three progressively challenging levels: chart reproduction, chart editing, and long-table to chart generation.
-Our large-scale evaluation of 25 state-of-the-art LMMs shows a clear trend: while current models manage simple reproduction reasonably well, they struggle with complex editing and long-context visualization, exposing substantial gaps in practical capability.
-These findings underscore the unsolved challenges of chart-to-code generation and call for models with stronger reasoning, generalization, and robustness.
-Despite its contributions, \bench{} has two key limitations.
-First, all tasks are currently in English; extending to multilingual chart2code remains an open and important direction.
-Second, our evaluation relies on large language models as judges to assess code correctness and visual fidelity.
-While this enables scalable and nuanced evaluation, it may introduce inaccuracies or biases compared to fully human assessment.
-Future work will explore multilingual expansion and more reliable evaluation protocols, further enhancing the benchmark’s coverage and trustworthiness.
+Overall, \bench{} has two key limitations.
+First, all tasks are currently in English, leaving multilingual chart2code as an important direction for future work.
+Second, our evaluation relies on LLM-based judges to assess code correctness and visual fidelity.
+While this enables scalable evaluation, it may introduce biases and inaccuracies compared to human assessment, especially for subtle visual details.
+Future work will explore multilingual expansion and more robust evaluation protocols to improve the benchmark’s coverage and reliability.